 MAY LIM, PMP was born in Java, Indonesia.
 After high school, she left for Germany to continue her education at the Stuttgart Music Universität (previously the Stuttgart Staatliche Hochschule für Musik) and earned her Piano Music Pedagogy degree.
 She immigrated to Canada in 1969 and taught in Kamloops for one year before moving to Vancouver.
 She has been teaching at the School ever since.
 Her students have won countless awards at competitions, including performances with the Seattle and Vancouver Symphony Orchestras.
 She also coaches the Lyons Quatuor Piano Ensemble, which won the 2008 International Piano Competition for 6 and 8 Hands in Germany and the 2009 North West Piano Ensemble Competition in Vancouver.

 MARIANA MEDVEDEVA, BMus was born in Kaliningrad, Russia and majored in Piano Pedagogy and Collaboration.
-She has taught piano for over 25 years and was an accompanist at the Kaliningrad Music College where she participated in festivals and competitions.
-She came to Canada in 1993 and has been teaching at the School since 1994.
-Recently, Ms. Medvedeva’s student was awarded a 2011 RCM Gold Medal for her mark of 95% in the Grade 9 Piano Exam.
-Her hobbies include reading, travelling and movies.
+She has taught piano for over 35 years and was an accompanist at the Kaliningrad Music College where she participated in festivals and competitions.
+She has been teaching at the School since 1994.
+Her students have won numerous awards and competitions, including RCM Gold Medals.